Quickstart

 dtoo-gui

-cd /dtOO/demo/simpleAxialRunner
+cd /dtOO/test/simpleAxialRunner

 You can open paraview and investigate the geometry.
-Adjust PYTHONPATH and open paraview by:
+Adjust PYTHONPATH

-export PYTHONPATH=/dtOO/demo/simpleAxialRunner:$PYTHONPATH
+export PYTHONPATH=/dtOO/test/simpleAxialRunner:$PYTHONPATH

 paraview